hylang/hy/docs/macros.rst

 Reader macros
 -------------

 Reader macros allow you to hook directly into Hy's parser to customize how text is parsed into models.
-They're defined with :hy:func:`defreader`, or, like regular macros, brought in from other modules with :hy:func:`require`.
+They're defined with :hy:func:`defreader <hy.core.macros.defreader>`, or, like regular macros, brought in from other modules with :hy:func:`require`.
 Rather than receiving function arguments, a reader macro has access to a :py:class:`HyReader <hy.reader.hy_reader.HyReader>` object named ``&reader``, which provides all the text-parsing logic that Hy uses to parse itself (see :py:class:`HyReader <hy.reader.hy_reader.HyReader>` and its base class :py:class:`Reader <hy.reader.reader.Reader>` for the available methods).
 A reader macro is called with the hash sign ``#``, and like a regular macro, it should return a model or something convertible to a model.

 Here's a moderately complex example of a reader macro that couldn't be implemented as a regular macro.
 It reads in a list of lists in which the inner lists are newline-separated, but newlines are allowed inside elements. ::